vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 6) Prints to stdout the git-tag command a human should run to sign that tag.

-If you see the "git tag" command printed by cranky-close at the end, copy it and execute it (double checking if the tag is correct).
+If you see the "git tag" command printed by `cranky close` at the end, copy it and execute it (double checking if the tag is correct).

 Example: